 And a hundred other things 😮

-From week to week we conduct site audits to scan for potential problems, handling the more
+From week to week, we conduct site audits to scan for potential technical problems.

 SEO Thing 4 – Quality Links

 Who you associate with, through linking and back linking, can add weight to what you have to say.
 (Or it can raise doubts).